Whiffer/SwiftDataDragAndDropExample/README.md

 This project is an example of how to implement drag and drop functionality with SwiftData `PersistentModel` objects in a SwiftUI App.
 The primary issue that makes this difficult is that SwiftData `PersistentModel` objects are not `Codable` and they are not `Transferable`.

 This solution takes a slightly different approach by not trying to drag and drop the `PersistentModel` objects themselves, but instead, dragging and dropping the `PersistentIdentifier` struct from a `PersistentModel` object.
-This works well because `PersistentIdentifier` is already `Codeable` and it is very easy to make it `Transferable`.
+This works well because `PersistentIdentifier` is already `Codable` and it is very easy to make it `Transferable`.
 Also, a `PersistentIdentifier` struct can be used to retrieve its corresponding `PersistentModel` object from the `ModelContext`.

 ## Steps to Implement SwiftUI Drag and Drop with SwiftData objects